 Following the release of the 2016 Climate Adaptation Plan, the Sanctuary has started implementing 9 of the strategies detailed, with current climate adaptation efforts focused on three critical areas:

-Coastal Sediment Management: With one-third of the Climate Adaptation Plan's strategies focusing on better understanding and managing sediment along the coast as an effective tool for increasing climate resilience, the Sanctuary developed the Coastal Resilience Sediment Plan, a comprehensive and collaborative approach to climate-informed sediment management along the North-central California coast.
+Coastal Sediment Management: With one-third of the Climate Adaptation Plan's strategies focusing on better understanding and managing sediment along the coast as an effective tool for increasing climate resilience, the Sanctuary developed the Sediment in the Sanctuary program and the Coastal Resilience Sediment Plan (PDF, 4.96KB), a comprehensive and collaborative approach to climate-informed sediment management along the North-central California coast.
 The Sanctuary has also led the establishment of the new North-central California Coastal Sediment Committee to support coastal resilience through consensus-driven recommendations along Sonoma, Marin, San Francisco, and San Mateo coastlines.

 Bull Kelp Recovery: In 2018, the Sanctuary Advisory Council convened a working group to identify the management, restoration and research needed to increase climate resilience of bull kelp forests and the associated nearshore fisheries that rely on them.
 The Greater Farallones Association then developed a comprehensive Bull Kelp Recovery Plan based on the Council's recommendations for the Sanctuary and California Department of Fish and Wildlife to jointly implement with the Association and partners.
 More information is available here.

 Native Oyster Restoration: In 2019, the Sanctuary Advisory Council evaluated key regional information available for Olympia oysters in Tomales Bay and approved 24 recommendations for the Sanctuary to take for a more resilient Tomales Bay, focused on increasing the native Olympia oyster population.
 Based on these recommendations, Sanctuary staff presented 26 activities to the Council during their May 2020 meeting.
 These activities will serve as the foundation for a future Sanctuary Action Plan for the Restoration of Olympia Oysters in Tomales Bay.